encodium/devcontainer/README.md

 test-services
 ```

+> [!TIP]
-If services show ❌, they may still be starting.
+> If services show ❌, they may still be starting.
 Wait a minute and try again.

 ### Repository Cloning Fails